AndreC93/Crypto-Miner/README.md

 ## Background
 * Crypto-Miner is a classic game of gathering money with the added twist of cryptocurrencies replacing gold.
-* You control a computer miner who sends out his magnet to grab the precious cryptos, if you time it correctly.
+* You control a computer miner who sends out its magnet to grab the precious cryptos, if you time it correctly.
 * The objective of this game is to collect all the coins for each round in order to progress.
 * The amount of money each cryptocurrency is worth will fluctuate between each round to simulate how real life crypto prices can vary from second to second.
 * Prices are calculated by using Math.random() multiplied by the specific multiplier for that coin plus their base value.